MyNameIsTarun/python_projects/README.md

-This repo is for all of my python projects
+This repo is for my mini python projects.